tarwy1/Neural-Net-Library/readme.md

 #### Log-Cosh:
 This loss function is intended as a direct replacement or improvement on the MSE loss function, it aims to fix the tendency of MSE to bounce around a local minima with larger learning rates.
 $$loss(\vec{x}) = \sum_{i=0}^{N} log(cosh(x_i-y_i))$$
+### Optimizers:
+This library allows for the use of any of the below optimizers with both a variable batch size and learning rate, other hyperparameters such as the momentum decay constant can also be modified as public variables in the neural network class.
+For each of the following equations, $\theta =$ network parameters, η = learning rate.
+#### Stochastic Gradient Descent:
+This optimizer functions by constantly overshooting the local minima but overtime converging on it